uc-cdis/docs-gen3/README.md

 # Community Engagement

-If you would like to interact with the maintainers or the Gen3 community it is best to reach out over slack.
+We encourage Gen3 community users to join the Gen3 Community Slack channel to get assistance from and provide support to other community members and be alerted to Gen3 releases, webinars, and other developments.
+The Gen3 development team is also available on this Slack workspace for fielding technical questions.
+Please join with an organizational email or be prepared to confirm your institutional affiliation by email.
 You can request access to our slack page [here](https://docs.google.com/forms/d/e/1FAIpQLSczyhhOXeCK9FdVtpQpelOHYnRj1EAq1rwwnm9q6cPAe5a7ug/viewform).
-You can also start a conversation on our [discussion board](https://forums.gen3.org/) or send an email to [support@gen3.org](mailto:support@gen3.org).
+You can also start a conversation on our public [discussion board](https://forums.gen3.org/) or send an email to [support@gen3.org](mailto:support@gen3.org).